 Favorite New Orleans’ Seafood Restaurant joins Garden District

-Deanie’s on Magazine is Deanie’s Seafood’s first new location since Deanie’s in the French Quarter opened in late 2001 in the former D.H.
+Deanie’s Sea Food Kitchen is Deanie’s Seafood’s first new location since Deanie’s in the French Quarter opened in late 2001 in the former D.H.
 Holmes Department Store annex at the corner of Dauphine and Iberville.
 The original Deanie’s Restaurant and Seafood Market, located at 1713 Lake Ave., in Metairie, has been a Bucktown staple for over 50 years.
 Deanie’s Seafood has been owned and operated since 1980 by the Chifici Family and proprietor Barbara Chifici.
-The family celebrated their 35th anniversary as owners/operators of Deanie's Seafood in Bucktown in April.
+The family celebrated their 35th anniversary as owners/operators of Deanie’s Seafood in Bucktown in April.

 The Uptown neighborhood is home to many young families, college students and professionals, and a large number of independent shops and restaurants.